drbluetongue/eunoscosmo/ECU and TCU/Aftermarket ECU.md

 TPS narrow range

-Turbo and Emissions solenoids, 20b airpump relay (if you are running stock turbos)
+Turbo and Emissions solenoids, 20b airpump relay (if you are running stock turbos or emissions otherwise not needed)

-Brake switch
+Brake switchs

 12v